Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/strings.md

 ## Concept

-The Character class is a _wrapper class_, used to do processing and analysis of char primitive values, e.g.
+The Character class is a _wrapper class_, used to do processing and analysis of char primitive values, e.g.,

 - `char[] a = "my, my".toCharArray();`